walterpg/google-drive-sync/docs/install/portable.md

 plugin from operating in normal, non-portable mode, if KeePass is still installed that way.

-1. Remove the ".plgx" file added to the KeePass directory in Step 1 of the [normal installation](normal#installation-steps) instructions.
+1. Remove the ".plgx" file added to the KeePass folders in Step 1 of the [normal installation](normal#installation-steps) instructions.
 2. In KeePass, clear the "Plugin Cache" (Tools &#x21D2; Plugins... &#x21D2;
 Clear button).